1337hunter/philosophers/README.md

-# Philosophers - Interesting task with multithreading
+# Philosophers - interesting task with multithreading
 # I’ve never thought philosophy would be so deadly.

 After make run: